altair-graphql/altair/DEV.md

 ### SSL too many redirects

-If using Cloudflare DNS, you need to setup full SSL mode instead of flexible mode
+If using Cloudflare DNS, you need to set up full SSL mode instead of flexible mode

 ### Stripe product requirements